Northwood F.C.: Southern League struggles, 2024–2026

+Life at Step 5, 2026–

+In May 2026, Northwood were confirmed as having been placed in the Combined Counties Premier Division North for the 2026–2027 season.

+In the same month, the club confirmed the appointment of Manny Williams as the club's new manager.
+The 44-year-old had enjoyed a long-career in non-league football, having most recently served as player-coach at Risborough Rangers.

+On 1 September 2026, the day after a 4–2 loss in the league at home to local rivals Harefield United, Northwood parted ways with Manny Williams.
+The club had started slowly after lots of changes to the squad over the summer.
+They picked up four points from their first five games, and exited the FA Cup early to debutants Hutton in the Extra Preliminary Round.

+On 11 September 2026, Northwood confirmed the appointment of Scott Patmore as manager.
+Patmore arrived from Spartan South Midlands Premier Division side AFC Welwyn, having previously managed Edgware & Kingsbury and Rayners Lane.

 Stadium

-The club plays their home games at Northwood Park, Northwood Recreation Ground, off Chestnut Avenue, Northwood, Middlesex, HA6 1HR.
+The club plays their home games at the Skyline Roofing Stadium, Northwood Park, Northwood Recreation Ground, off Chestnut Avenue, Northwood, Middlesex, HA6 1HR.

-The stadium (known informally as Northwood Park or Chestnut Avenue) is also home to the Northwood Under-18 midweek side, Step 7 Middlesex County League side Hayes & Hillingdon FC, and was ground-shared by Step 6 side Spartans Youth until 2024.
+The stadium (known informally as Northwood Park or Chestnut Avenue) is also home to the Northwood Under-18 midweek side, and was ground-shared by Step 6 Combined Counties Division One sides Spartans Youth and Rising Ballers Kensington until 2024 and 2026 respectively, and Middlesex County League side Hayes & Hillingdon FC from 2024 until 2025.
+Hayes & Hillingdon returned to Northwood ahead of the 2026–27 season.

 It has a capacity of 3,075, of which there are around 900 terraced places and approximately 250 seats.
 The stadium was officially opened in 1978, as prior to this Northwood had played on local playing fields in the surrounding park area.

 Significant work and investment has been made at the stadium in recent years, with the refurbishment of the clubhouse facilities, the refurbishment and renaming of the main stand as the 'Byrne Stand' and, in 2022, the official opening of a new stand (the Pat Byrne Memorial Stand, named in memory of the late club life president of Northwood FC, Pat Byrne) to the side of the dugouts.

 The highest attendance at the ground is recorded as 1,642 for a friendly match versus a Chelsea XI in 1997.